brisbanemakerspace/bms-wiki/tools/digifab/creator3.md

 title: Creator 3
 description: Learn about our creator 3 3d printer.
 published: true
-date: 2023-09-20T12:38:22.804Z
+date: 2023-11-08T06:12:04.703Z
 tags:
 editor: markdown
 dateCreated: 2023-09-07T07:54:40.980Z
 ---

 # Introduction
-> This printer may have **reduced functionality**.
-It was recently donated and currently works, but needs a bit of a tune up.
+> This printer has **reduced functionality**.
+It was recently donated and currently works, but occasionally locks up mid-print.
+A new mainboard is on order.
 You can use it, but please let us know if anything misbehaves.
 {.is-warning}

 Our Creator 3 is a large, highly capable machine.
 It's enclosed print area and independent high temp dual extruders make it ideal for printing many materials or adding water disolvable supports.